2xic/optimization-playground/explaning-rebel-to-myself.md

 ## Notation

+### Discrete representation
+How the game is actually played.
+Without an middleman (as described in the section 4).

+### Belief representation
+The game representation with an middleman.

+### Expected value
+Expected value is the sum of all future rewards.

 ### State
 So a state is now expanded on, and now more generally means an probabilistic belief distribution of all agents about what state they may be in.